Shaping the Constitution in Philadelphia

 |George Washington Taking Oath|

-Washington had been an outstanding athlete, soldier and farmer, but his many travels about the colonies convinced him something more than leadership was needed.
-And even warned him more was needed than a confederation so big others would leave it alone.
-National disorganization was just as bad after the Revolution as before.
-By 1787, Washington concluded the states just would not surrender power to a central national government unless the people forced them to give it up.
-Dire military predicaments were not guaranteed to transform flight into resolution.
-Peacetime also demonstrated another discouraging truth: meaningful improvement of the existing order meant the whole previous leadership class could be out of a job watching others make a botch of it, because unfortunately peace attracts mediocrity to political office.
-Prominent men in the community gathered in a Constitutional Convention recognized the advantages of Union, and peaceful ways to maintain it.
-But after that transient moment when the memory of war was fresh, politics could return to the mediocrities of a political class.
+Washington had been an outstanding athlete, soldier, and farmer, but his many travels about the colonies convinced him something more than leadership was needed.
+You just can't defeat a powerful enemy with short enlistments which give soldiers a legal right to go home on the eve of battle, and no way for the central command to extend the enlistments.
+To this, Robert Morris added that you can't buy gunpowder without the central power to levy taxes to pay for them.
+Morris warned him more was needed than a confederation so big others would leave it alone.
+Even temporary power wasn't enough.
+National disorganization had been just as bad after the Revolution as before.
+By 1787, Washington concluded the states just would not surrender power to a central national government unless the people forced them to give it up, and after a brief patriotic fervor, the people mostly wanted to go home for spring plowing.
+Peacetime also demonstrated another discouraging truth: meaningful improvement of the existing order meant the whole previous leadership class might leave public service to less qualified leaders, watching peace attract mediocrity to political office.
+Prominent men in the community gathered in a Constitutional Convention recognized the advantages of Union and devising peaceful ways to maintain it.
+After that transient moment when the memory of the war was fresh, politics could return to the mediocrities of a political class.
 That's not exactly what is now meant by "We, the People", but it might have to serve.
-In Washington's view, the voice of the people usually echoed along the lines of: Tell us what good it would do to upset the Articles of Confederation, otherwise leave them alone.
+In Washington's view, the voice of the people usually echoed along the lines of Tell us what good it would do to upset the Articles of Confederation, otherwise leave them alone.
 If you propose the general shape of a new central government, first tell us what it can do better than the states.
 And then show us how to make dubious state politicians agree to it.
-The accents of hesitation and defeat echo.
+The accents of hesitation and defeat echo powerfully.

-The hideous French Revolution was soon to demonstrate how unwise it was to look for short-cuts; we needed a republic, not a stampeded democracy.
+The hideous French Revolution was soon to demonstrate how unwise it was to look for short-cuts; we need a republic, not a stampeded democracy.
 George Washington was unsure just what was needed, but he knew a few basic things with certainty.
 America needed a bargain which everyone was expected to keep.
-Amendment should be provided for, but make it it difficult.
+A stronger central government should be provided for, and make it difficult to dissolve.

 |Posted by: How to get free followers | Feb 13, 2012 9:55 AM|